 All students enrolled in and completing an internship will be required to provide proof of personal liability insurance before beginning the internship.
-In addition, any student involved in an internship requiring a background and/or TB skin test check prior to acceptance to the internship will be required to comply with the agency background and/or TB skin test check policy before beginning the internship.
+In addition, any student involved in an internship requiring a background, drug and/ or TB skin test check prior to acceptance to the internship will be required to comply with the agency policy before beginning the internship.